All Champions League & Europa League matches postponed to combat coronavirus spread | Goal.com

 UEFA had been one of the very few governing bodies left to call a temporary halt to match action, with Italy's Serie A, Spain's La Liga, France's Ligue 1, and Netherlands' Eredivisie all having suspended play.

-Of the remainder of Europe's top five leagues, the English Premier League and the German Bundesliga are expected to announce their verdicts on Friday as to whether their own match action will go ahead as planned.
+Of the remaining top five leagues in Europe, the English Premier League and the German Bundesliga are expected to announce their verdicts on Friday as to whether their own match action will go ahead as planned.

 With several members of various teams across both leagues either testing positive for Covid-19 or at least showing symptoms and self-isolating, however, the general feeling is that neither will go ahead in the short term.